These are the files used by a typical SuperMemo installation:

 - tasklist name.dat - task data such as value, time, deadline function, etc.

 - tasklist name.ptr - sorted tasklist pointers used when displaying tasks in Tasklist Manager

 - tasklist name.txt - text file exported with Import in Tasklist Manager.
 This file can always be deleted manually

 - translat - translation registries available for the collection (see: Tools : Options : Language : Collection translation).
 You can delete this folder; however, the translations will become unavailable

 - subsets - element subsets created by the user.
 You can delete this folder if you do not need the subsets.
 Read more: Using subsets.
 Two typical subsets are: last_subset.sub (contents of the last used browser that can be reused with View : Last browser) and searched.sub (results of the last search that can be reused with View : Search results)

 - stats - statistics of the learning process.
 If you delete this folder, SuperMemo will not malfunction, but you will lose the record of your past repetitions.
 SuperMemo will then restore these files anyway.
-This folder also includes your repetition timeline stored in the time.tim file. *.dat file statistics from the STATS subfolder can be viewed in Tools : Statistics : Analysis : Use
+This folder also includes your repetition timeline stored in time.tim file. *.dat file statistics from the stats folder can be viewed in Tools : Statistics : Analysis : Use

 - reports - text files with reports generated by SuperMemo (e.g. recovery report, translation import report, transfer report, e-mail import report, etc.).
 You can delete this folder if you do not need these reports.
 File : Tools : Garbage deletes this folder